AMMHasan/Treatment-mediated-selection-of-lethal-prostate-cancer-clones-defined-by-copy-number-architectures/README.md

 # Treatment-mediated-selection-of-lethal-prostate-cancer-clones-defined-by-copy-number-architectures

-This repository contains scripts and metadata for reproducible analysis of the study "Treatment-mediated-selection-of-lethal-prostate-cancer-clones-defined-by-copy-number-architectures" which is published in C....
+This repository (still under construction) contains scripts and metadata for reproducible analysis of the study "Treatment-mediated-selection-of-lethal-prostate-cancer-clones-defined-by-copy-number-architectures" which is published in C....
 R...
 DOI:

 The central algorithm "SCRATCH" will be published in a separate publication soon.